rahit/fastsemsim/fastsemsim/documentation/index.rst

 :Date: |today|
 :Homepage: https://sites.google.com/site/fastsemsim/

-FastSemSim is a Python package for calculating semantic similarities over ontologies (notably over the Gene Ontology).
+FastSemSim is a Python package for calculating semantic similarity over ontologies (yes, including the Gene Ontology).

+FastSemSim has three main components:

+* An underlying library of data structures to represent ontologies and annotation corpora, and algorithms to calculate semantic similarity measures.

+* A comprehensive API, built on top of the library, to load and play with ontologies and annotation corpora and calculate semantic similarity scores within the Python environment.

-FastSemSim includes a command line interface to evaluate semantic similarities without programming skills requirements.
+* A command line interface (CLI) to compute semantic similarity without requiring programming skills.

-This reference manual details modules and classes included in fastSemSim, as well as the command line interface usage.
+This reference manual details modules and classes included in FastSemSim, as well as the command line interface usage.
+The sections library, API andd CLI describe the aforementioned components and include some examlples.

 .. toctree::
    :maxdepth: 2

-   package.rst
+   library.rst

+   API.rst

    cmdline.rst